 It’s a sunny summer day and you’re on vacation enjoying a relaxing canoe trip alone.
 You’re soaking in the sunshine, little birds are ﬂitting by.
 There’s a turtle on a log by the shore.
 You’re more relaxed than you’ve been in months.
 You stop paddling so you can dip your arm into the refreshing water and feel the gentle current against your hand.

 Suddenly you hear someone on the shore shouting.
 You sit up and turn toward them.
 You can see they’re waving their arms at you.
 You yell back, “What?”
 Now they’re shouting louder and you can clearly make out what they’re saying, “Get to shore!
 Get to shore!
 Waterfall!!!!”

-Adrenaline rushes to your whole body and you feel a surge of power as you grip your oar and paddle like crazy to get to the bank of the river as quickly as you can.
+Adrenaline rushes to your whole body and you feel a surge of power as you paddle like crazy to get to the bank of the river as quickly as you can.

 You have not seen the waterfall.
 You don’t have any proof that there’s a waterfall.
 Your sudden rush to shore might be unnecessary.
 Maybe this is a jokester.
 But, seriously, why would a perfect stranger go to all of that trouble, seeing you on the river, having a nice relaxing canoe ride, to urgently plead with you to get to shore?